heber-silva/CKA-Obsidian-Vault/Installation/Installation & Configuration.md

 Matching the container runtime and kubelet cgroup drivers is required or otherwise the kubelet process will fail.

-See [[Configuring a cgroup driver]] for more details.
+See [Configuring a cgroup driver](Configuring%20a%20cgroup%20driver.md) for more details.

 ## Troubleshooting[](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#troubleshooting)

-If you are running into difficulties with kubeadm, please consult [[Troubleshooting kubeadm]].
+If you are running into difficulties with kubeadm, please consult [Troubleshooting kubeadm](Troubleshooting%20kubeadm.md).

 ## Creating a Cluster with Kubeadm